baggage-bash-old/baggage/README.md

     bag mylib https://github.com/youruser/mylib.git

-The meaning of the attributes is quite obvious, but you are not allowed spaces in the name.
+The meaning of the attributes is quite obvious.
+Not that you are not allowed spaces in the name.

 We can also see two other interesting things, namely the "bag" and "ext" functions.
 The bag function states that we require the specified bag (a Baggage library) and the ext function states that we require an external library or script.